SkafteNicki/dtu_mlops/01_introduction/readme.md

 6. Complete the [Saving_and_Loading_Models](6_Saving_and_Loading_Models.ipynb) notebook.
 This notebook addresses how to save and load model weights.
 This is important if you want to share a model with someone else.

+   6.1 (Bonus exercise): Being able to save and load weights are important for the concept of early stopping.
+In
+       short, early stopping monitors some metric (often on the validation set) and then will stop the training and save a checkpoint when this metric have not improve for `N` steps.
+Implement early stopping in one of the previous notebooks.

 ### Final exercise

 As the final exercise we will develop an simple baseline model which we will continue to develop on during the course.

 #### Goal:
-Implement a mnist convolutional neural network that achives atlest 90 % accuracy on the test set
+Implement a mnist convolutional neural network that achives atlest 95 % accuracy on the test set.

 We will already in this exercise start to think about how to organise our code and you shall therefore complete the following subgoals